bartbzd/library/README.md

 # Library

-- Library application for books.
+- Library application for storing books.

 ## Languages used: